-Brand marketing is not just about getting your logo seen in every possible way.
+Brand marketing is not just about getting your brand name and logo seen in every possible way.
 It’s about sharing who you are as a company, and how you speak to your audience.
-And since the public perception of your brand is just as important as your own company messaging, brand marketing is also concerned with building a consistent image and solid brand reputation.
+And since the public perception of your brand is just as important as your own company messaging, brand marketing is also concerned with building a consistent image and strong brand reputation.
+These factors are how companies like Apple, Starbucks, Coca-Cola, and Nike have been so successful in building their brands—and you can use these fundamentals to your own advantage as well.

 For most companies, the major goal of brand marketing is to set itself apart from competitors and spread awareness to the target audience.
 Brand marketing makes use of key elements, like brand identity and messaging, that tie into the overall business goals.

 Of course, there are many strategies that fall under the brand marketing umbrella.
-We surveyed 105 experts to learn what exact media channels and brand strategies they use in their marketing plan.
+We surveyed 105 experts to learn what exact media channels and successful brand-building strategies they use in their marketing plan.
 Let’s start by explaining the statistics of our survey.

 What are the most popular channels used to communicate brand identity?